Trump uses State of Union to campaign; Pelosi rips up speech

-The partisan discord was on vivid display as the first president to campaign for reelection while facing impeachment made his case for another term: Republican legislators chanted “Four More Years.”
-House Speaker Nancy Pelosi ripped up her copy of Trump’s speech as he ended his address.
+The partisan discord was on vivid display Tuesday as the first president to campaign for reelection after being impeachedmade his case for another term: Republican legislators chanted “Four More Years.”
+House Speaker Nancy Pelosi ripped up her copy of Trump’s speech as he ended the address.

 “America’s enemies are on the run, America’s fortunes are on the rise and America’s future is blazing bright,” Trump declared.
 “In just three short years, we have shattered the mentality of American decline and we have rejected the downsizing of America’s destiny.
 We are moving forward at a pace that was unimaginable just a short time ago, and we are never going back.”